eigmax/Ziren/docs/src/dev/prover.md

     let mut stdin = ZKMStdin::new();
     stdin.write(&n);

-    // Create a `ProverClient` method.
+    // Create a `ProverClient` instance.
     let client = ProverClient::new();

     // Execute the guest using the `ProverClient.execute` method, without generating a proof.